EngineerBetter/engineerbetter-hugo/content/blog/yubikey-signed-commits.md

 Your public key needs to be on your GPG installation's keychain.

-First, see if it already on your chain (using your own address!):
+First, see if it is already on your chain (using your own address!):

 ```terminal
 $ gpg --list-secret daniel.jones@engineerbetter.com